 This still leaves theoretical gaps in understanding how reactions produce the mind (claims about mind-body identity are based on experimental observations).
-The problem is in drawing a parallel between the fluidity of water and mental experiences, because the mind describes the world (objects and other minds) while fluidity is a description of the water itself.
+The problem is in drawing a parallel between the fluidity of water and mental experiences because the mind describes the world (objects and other minds) while fluidity is a description of the water itself.

 In this article, I will discuss the features of the mind and how they present problems vis-a-vis classical physics, followed by a discussion of how quantum theory presents a different view of matter that can explain the mind, although it would require us to eschew reductionism.
-Therefore, when reduction is used, the theory cannot explain the mind and the theory that can explain the mind must discard reduction.
+Therefore, when reduction is used, the theory cannot explain the mind, and the theory that can explain the mind must discard reduction.

-I will conclude by describing a solution to the mind-body interaction problem based on some ideas from the Vedic theory of matter, and discuss how the Vedic theory requires us to treat nature as information which is logically prior to material objects.
+I will conclude by describing a solution to the mind-body interaction problem based on some ideas from the Vedic theory of matter, and discuss how the Vedic theory requires us to treat nature as information that is logically prior to material objects.

 Two Fundamental Properties of the Mind

 The mind exhibits two fundamental properties that cannot be reduced to material objects, as they were defined in classical physics.

 First, classical physical objects only have properties that describe themselves; e.g., a particle’s mass is a property of that particle.
 The mind, however, describes other objects and its states are about the states of other objects.
 A material object’s properties are always about that object.
 This property of the mind is sometimes called intentionality or aboutness by which the mind describes other objects or minds; the reference constitutes knowledge or belief about the world.
 Material objects cannot have referential properties.